ummarFurquan/Login-Form-Firebase-Authentication/README.md

-A Simple React Login Form with User Authentication usinf Firebase
+A Simple React Login Form with User Authentication using Firebase